gaf3/cnc-forge/Input.md

 ![readonly](/img/readonly.png)

-The forge value at the top works this way.
+The builtin `forge` field at the top works this way.

 ## description